gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

 --------------
 * **Always label wires!
 When bunched up, you may not know which wire goes into which port**.
+* Tie together loose wires, and better yet, tie that bunch of wires to a structural component.
+  This will ensure that wires don't interfere with your mechanisms.
 * **Treat every wire connection as a point of failure**.
   Therefore, use electrical tape to tape up and insulate connections and utilize strain relief as much as possible.